DPI-WE/rails-migrations/content.md

 7. **Avoid Editing Migrations That Have Been Merged**: Once a migration has been merged into your main branch and possibly run in production, avoid editing it.
 If you need to make changes, create a new migration.

+8. **Execution order is crucial**: Dependencies should be carefully managed to avoid errors, such as attempting to reference a model before its creation.
+A well-orchestrated order ensures a smooth and error-free transition.

 ## Exercise: Adding a New Column
 Objective: Add a username column to your users table.